lunartechfreek/pawfect-pups/README.md

 Once i had done this i was able to deploy it on a real phone so i tested it on my iphone 13 pro max regualarly.
 When doing this i encountered my bug mentioned in the Issues section where the text on the about page.

-Since deploying the website through github pages and through the help of family and friends I have been able to deploy my site on a variety of devices including:
+Since deploying the website through github pages and through the help of family and friends my website has been deployed on a variety of physical devices including:

 * Iphone 13 Pro Max
 * Iphone 14 Pro